ERAS Implementation Challenges: Data Collection Analysis and the Role of the Physician Champion and ERAS Coordinator

 Lausanne University Hospital CHUV

-Nicolas Demartines, M.D., FACS, FRCS, hon FCCS, indicated that neither he nor his spouse/partner has relevant financial relationships with commercial interest companies, and he will not include off-label or unapproved product usage in his presentation or discussion.
+Nicolas Demartines, M.D., FACS, FRCS, hon FCCS, faculty of this educational activity, has no relevant financial relationships with ineligible companies* to disclose and has indicated that the presentation or discussion will not include off-label or unapproved product usage.

-Luis A. de la Cruz, M.D., MBA, conference director, indicated that neither he nor his spouse/partner has relevant financial relationships with commercial interest companies.
+Luis A. de la Cruz, M.D., MBA, conference director of this educational activity, has no relevant financial relationship to disclose with ineligible companies.*

 Baptist Health South Florida is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 Baptist Health has been re-surveyed by the ACCME and awarded Commendation for 6 years as a provider of CME for physicians.